 What happens if you lock yourself out of your Airbnb rental thousands of miles from home?
 Will your host or the caretaker immediately come and rescue you?

 Xiamin Qi recently discovered the answer to both questions after she locked herself out of her Airbnb rental in Barcelona.
 Despite the host warning her about the self-locking feature of the front door, she says jet lag caused an oversight.
 That fatigue caused Qi to walk out of the building and leave the keys inside.

-For anyone intending to spend time in an Airbnb rental this summer, Qi’s story is instructive.
+For anyone intending to spend time in an Airbnb rental, Qi’s story is instructive.
 It’s important to make sure that your expectations are in line with the nature of Airbnb.
-In this case, Qi’s assumptions about the host’s response time to her predicament appear to have been set too high.
+In this case, Qi’s assumptions about the host’s responsibility to her appear to have been set too high — way too high.

 Oops!
 I locked myself out of the Airbnb rental

-When Qi and her husband began planning their recent trip, they decided to use Airbnb for their stay in Barcelona.
+When Qi and her husband began planning their trip to Spain, they decided to use Airbnb for their stay in Barcelona.
 They booked a small apartment with a view of one of the most famous pieces of architecture in the city: La Sagrada Familia.
 The couple thought the location and apartment would be perfect for their stay.

 And for the first few days, it was.
 But on the last night of their stay, things took an unpleasant turn.